e-renault/ErwanEngine2/readme.md

 ## Available scenes

 This is what files you can use using "--obj=" argument.
-You should also provide the "--texture=" texture
+You should also provide the "--path=" texture

 ```
-crate        --obj=crate.obj     --texture=crate.ppm
-maxwell      --obj=maxwell.obj   --texture=maxwell.ppm
+default        --obj=default.obj     --path=src/default/
-minecraft    --obj=minecraft.obj --texture=minecraft.ppm
+minecraft      --obj=minecraft.obj   --texture=src/minecraft/
-ball         --obj=ball.obj      --texture=ball.ppm
 ```

 ## Controls